6 HIV-associated infections and end-of-life care

 The antiretroviral treatment must be continued and anti-TB treatment started.
-However, the antiretroviral regimen may require modification e.g. if the child is on a lopinavir/ritonavir-containing regimen then it should be boosted with additional ritonavir.
+However, the antiretroviral regimen may require modification e.g. if the child is on a lopinavir/ritonavir-containing regimen then it should be boosted with additional ritonavir, and if treated with DTG change from daily to twice daily dosing.
 The child should be carefully monitored for signs of drug interactions and side effects.
 It is important to exclude TB before starting antiretroviral treatment.

 6-29 How do drugs used to treat tuberculosis and HIV interact with each other?

 Rifampicin is the usual cause of adverse drug interactions.
 Rifampicin affects the blood levels of many antiretroviral drugs, especially the ‘non-nucs’ and PIs.
 Rifampicin stimulates liver enzymes which, as a result, increase the rate of breakdown of these antiretroviral drugs.
 This leads to low blood levels of these antiretroviral drugs which may prevent them killing HIV.
 Therefore the choice of antiretroviral drugs and their doses may need to be changed.

 The choice and dose of antiretroviral drugs may have to be changed if rifampicin is used to treat tuberculosis.

 6-30 What antiretroviral drug changes may be needed if rifampicin is given?

 - If NVP is being used, it should be replaced with EFV, which is less affected by rifampicin.